Tell Us Your Best Tokyo Tips

 TIP 1: USE LOGIC, NOT GUESSWORK

 Kenken puzzles are like Sudoku puzzles in this respect.
-If you make a mistake, it’s never apparent straight away, and when you do discover, it’s almost always impossible to retrace your steps and start again.
-Therefore use elimination and only fill in a number if you are 100% sure it’s correct.
+If you make a mistake, it’s never apparent immediately; when you do discover it, it’s almost always impossible to retrace your steps and start again.
+Therefore, use elimination and only fill in a number if you are 100% sure it’s correct.
 There is sometimes a cage with only one cell in the simple puzzles, so only one number can go in.
 There, you’ve started.

 TIP 2: WRITE DOWN THE NUMBERS YOU CAN ONLY USE

-So if, for example, you are solving a 4 x 4, write the numbers 1 through to 4 somewhere near the grid.
-It’s good to always have the different number combinations and their relationships in your mind at all times.
+So if, for example, you are solving a 4 x 4, write the numbers 1 through 4 somewhere near the grid.
+It’s good always to have the different number combinations and their relationships in your mind.
 This is easier if you can see the numbers.

-Kenken puzzles are also like Sudoku puzzles in that it’s a good idea to write-in candidates in the cells.
-Candidates are lists of numbers that could go in a particular cell, and they can be penciled in the corner of it.
-You will find that you will be able to narrow these down to one single candidate later on as you start solving.
+Kenken puzzles are also like Sudoku puzzles in that writing in candidates in the cells is a good idea.
+Candidates are lists of numbers that could go in a particular cell and can be penciled in the corner.
+You will find that you can narrow these down to one candidate later on as you start solving.

 TIP 4: USE SCANNING TO ELIMINATE CANDIDATES

-With Kenken puzzles, know that the number can only appear once in any row or column.
-So if you find a number, it’s eliminated from both the row and column that intersects that particular cell.
-Numbers can be therefore eliminated from candidate lists when cells are solved using this logic.
+With Kenken puzzles, the number can only appear once in any row or column.
+So, if you find a number, it’s eliminated from the row and column that intersects that particular cell.
+Numbers can be, therefore, eliminated from candidate lists when cells are solved using this logic.

 TIP 5: LOOK FOR ROWS AND COLUMNS THAT ARE ALMOST FINISHED